-Pros Cons It can be used to identify value.
+Method Description Pros Cons 3.
+Economic value approach Income or utility valuation.
+It tracks the impact of data on the business' bottom line, therefore it can identify value added to the business by data.
+It can be used to identify value.
 It is difficult to measure.
 It is difficult to predict future benefit of data.
-9 It values the data based on a thorough analysis of multiple use cases within the business, and ties it to real business outcomes.
-It based on hypothetical scenarios rather than real use cases - margin of error is large. ٦ It is more sophisticated.
+3. Economic value approach Use case valuation: Business model maturity index (Internet of Water).
+It calculates the value of data by identifying a number of business use cases, estimating the value of each of these use cases, and calculating how much of this value is contributed by data.
+It values the data based on a thorough analysis of multiple use cases within the business, and ties it to real business outcomes.
+It based on hypothetical scenarios rather than real use cases - margin of error is large.
+3. Economic value approach Use case valuation: Decision-based valuation.
+It is similar to above but has an increased degree of sophistication as it models frequency of data collection, accuracy and how fit for purpose the data is.
+It is more sophisticated.
 It is complex and subjective.
 It does not cater for unknown unknowns.
+4. Stakeholder value approach It measures the economic value created for each stakeholder.
 The stakeholder method works from an understanding of the total economic value the organisation creates for its stakeholders.
 Valuation isn't an end in itself, it's a means to achieve better management and decisions.
 Difficult part of this methodology is attributing the right portion of the organisation's total value to specific activities, and from there, into the data that underpins them.

-Workshop part Round up
+Round up